1976 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1976-S Clad CAM Half Dollar Value

-The 1976-S Clad CAM Kennedy half dollar represents a subset of the 7.059 million proof mintage that achieved Cameo designation.
-This designation requires specific striking conditions and die preparation that not all proof coins achieve during production.
+The 1976-S Clad CAM Kennedy half dollar is a subset of the 7.059 million proof mintage that earned the Cameo (CAM) designation.
+CAM means the raised design elements (like Kennedy’s portrait and Independence Hall) appear frosty white, while the flat fields remain mirror-bright.
+This contrast requires specific die preparation that not every proof coin achieves.

 1976-S Clad CAM Half Dollar Price/Grade Chart